z18h3l/CST8333/README.md

 Submission Requirements
 · Upload your single MS Word document and your Gantt chart.
 · Submitting any other format other than .doc or docx for your MS-Word document will result in zero for this assignment.
 Open-Office/Libra-Office users save-as… MS Word.
 · Your Gantt chart must be submitted as either Microsoft Project or ProjectLibre with file extension .mpp or .pod (respectively), any other file format will score zero for this part.
+If the original file is missing, i.e. there is a screen shot only, you may loose marks.
-· Ensure your ful代 写CST8333 Programming Language Research Project Research Assignment 1C/C++ 代做程序编程语言l name is included in all materials as asked; you will lose marks if your full name is not included on a cover page as the first page of the document.
+· Ensure your full name is included in all materials as asked; you will lose marks if 代 写CST8333 Programming Language Research Project Research Assignment 2C/C++
+代做程序编程语言your full name is not included on a cover page as the first page of the document.
-Grading (12 Points Total)
+Grading (8 Points Total)
 Note: A mark deduction of 3 points will be applied if you do not have a cover page with your name in it.
 Criteria
 Missing / Poorly done (0)
 Below Expectations (1)
 Meets Expectations (2)
-Language Research
+Development Environment
 Missing or done very poorly or wrong file type.
-Does not meet all of the requested requirements: 3 websites on programming language popularity, IEEE format, description, reputable source.
-Meets all of the requested requirements: 3 websites on programming language popularity, IEEE format, description, reputable source.
-Language Selection
+Does not meet all of the requested requirements: If there are changes the new operating system, tools, and language, (etc.) student lists and documents with version numbers.
+Alternatively, student provides a statement that there are no changes to the development environment.
+Meets all of the requested requirements: If there are changes the new operating system, tools, and language, (etc.) student lists and documents with version numbers.
+Alternatively, student provides a statement that there are no changes to the development environment.
+Research and Learning Resources
 Missing or done very poorly or wrong file type.
-Does not meet all of the requested requirements:  programming language, why study it, how aligns to career Meets all of the requested requirements: programming language, why study it, how aligns to career Unit Testing Research
-Missing or done very poorly or wrong file type.
-Does not meet all of the requested requirements:  2 websites, IEEE format, description, unit test framework, why Meets all of the requested requirements: 2 websites, IEEE format, description, unit test framework, why Tool Availability Research and Documentation
-Missing or done very poorly or wrong file type.
-Does not meet all of the requested requirements:  Operating System, Programming Language, and Tools (IDE), each item with exact version or build numbers.
-Meets all of the requested requirements: Operating System, Programming Language, and Tools (IDE), each item with exact version or build numbers.
+Student lists learning resources related to the specified architectures however does not use IEEE reference style.
+Student lists learning resources related to the specified architectures, and uses IEEE reference style.
 WBS
 Missing or done very poorly or wrong file type.
-Does not meet all of the requested requirements: breaks down the tasks from Practical Project Part 1 into sub-tasks, no dates or times are used, sub-tasks are indented, has expected numbering format.
+Does not meet all of the requested requirements: breaks down the tasks from Practical Project Part 2 into sub-tasks, no dates or times are used, sub-tasks are indented, has expected numbering format.
-Meets all of the requested requirements: breaks down the tasks from Practical Project Part 1 into sub-tasks, no dates or times are used, sub-tasks are indented, has expected numbering format.
+Meets all of the requested requirements: breaks down the tasks from Practical Project Part 2 into sub-tasks, no dates or times are used, sub-tasks are indented, has expected numbering format.
 Gantt
 Missing or done very poorly or wrong file type.
 Does not meet all of the requested requirements: original Gantt chart file provided, tasks and sub-tasks match WBS, sub-tasks indented, time estimates in days, sequential tasks linked, one milestone, and student name as resource.